 Scouts clean student bedrooms once a week.
 Scouts will liaise directly with students to arrange a convenient day and time during which the student should vacate the room to allow the scout to clean it.
 En-suite bathrooms will be cleaned weekly.

 Scouts will continue to collect and remove rubbish, so students are asked to place their bin outside their door when they want their rubbish removed.
 Scouts will continue to clean shared facilities and touch points daily.

 Students are expected to use the cleaning materials which have been left in the corridors and shared facilities specifically for their use whenever necessary.

 Students who are members of a Household with an allocated kitchen should use only that kitchen.

 The JCR Kitchen is available for use only by students resident on the main site who don’t have an allocated kitchen for their Household (and by any students in the Annexes in one-person households with no access to Annexe kitchens).
 It will be open from 11am – 10pm each day.
-The JCR Kitchen can accommodate a maximum of 3 users at a time, but only if those users are from the same Household.
+The JCR Kitchen can accommodate a maximum of six users at a time.
 Given that a number of students from different Households will be using the kitchen during each day, it will be cleaned daily by the Scouts and each user must also hand sanitise before entry and thoroughly wipe down all areas used with the cleaning materials provided.

 In all kitchens, including the JCR and MCR Kitchens, the Scouts do not wash up crockery or cooking implements; this remains your responsibility.
 You must wash up items used to prepare each meal immediately after use and not leave dirty items in the kitchen.
 Scouts may remove dirty items from kitchens if left unattended.